scta/scta-rdf-schema/SCTAOntologySpec.md

 * type=Document
 * label = TEI Transcription of Sorbonne ms 253
 * description

+## Document properties
 * validatedBy
     - should specify the XML schema this xml document was validated against
 * xml
     - url to raw xml file

-#Secondary Classes
+#Type Classes
-The above classes (or Primary Classes) represent privileged classes that constitute the Ontology core.
-Secondary classes are helper classes used in further defining instances of Primary Classes.
-The goal of secondary classes is facilitate "favoring objection composition over class inheritance" (See Design Patterns, p.
+The above classes (Primary Classes) represent privileged classes that constitute the Ontology core.
+Type classes are helper classes used in further defining instances of Primary Classes.
+The goal of type classes is facilitate "favoring objection composition over class inheritance" (See Design Patterns, p.
 20)

 #Type